iTXTech/Genisys/.github/ISSUE_TEMPLATE.md

 Valid version must contain build number or git hash, "latest" is invalid.
 Use the 'version' command in Genisys.
-If the version is invalid, the issue will be CLOSED Game versions include Pocket Edition and Windows 10 Edition Beta -->
+If the version is invalid, the issue will be CLOSED Game versions include Pocket Edition and Windows 10 Edition Beta
+NOTE: If you are using WINDOWS 10 EDITION, please remember to say so!
+-->
 * Genisys:
 * PHP: